About Azure Migrate

 Selecting an ISV tool

 After adding an ISV tool to an Azure Migrate project, get started with the tool by obtaining a license, or signing up for a free trial, in accordance with the ISV policy.
 In each tool, there's an option to connect to Azure Migrate.
 Follow the tool instructions and documentation, to connect the tool with Azure Migrate.
+Licensing for ISV tools is in accordance with the ISV licensing model.

 Azure Migrate Server Assessment